-Given that morality is directly linked to social customs and the individuals within society, it follows that it is directly influenced by the waves of wealth and poverty, peace and war to which they are subjected.
-Various examples of this effect are to be found throughout Roman history.
+Morality is directly linked to social customs and the behaviour of individuals within society.
+It follows that it is directly influenced by the waves of wealth and poverty, peace, and war to which they are subjected, not to mention the influx of immigrant populations, exposure to foreign customs and religions.
+Various examples of this are to be found throughout Roman history.

 Religion and Morality : the founding pillars of Ancient Rome under a single roof